 The media often portrays human trafficking as a “foreign” problem that takes place in developing countries—far away from the United States.
 This is actually a misconception.Source: Ohio Justice & Policy Center Criminal Records Manual

-Ohio has the fourth highest rate of human traffcking cases reported.
-Only California, Texas and Florida have more trafficking cases.
+Ohio has the sixth highest rate of human traffcking cases reported.
+Only California, Michigan, New York, Texas and Florida have more trafficking cases.
 Source: National Human Trafficking Hotline.

 Ohio is especially vulnerable to the human trafficking epidemic for two reasons.
 First, Ohio has both large urban centers and rural counties that encompass a large transient and immigrant population, which can make it more difficult for law enforcement and regulatory officers to understand and combat the problem.
 Second, Ohio’s five major highways are used as a tool for traffickers to transport and sell youth and adults among other states and the Canadian border.
 Source: Ohio Human Trafficking Task Force Report, 2015.

 Foreign national victims of human trafficking face significant barriers to accessing services.
 While immigration remedies are available to undocumented survivors, the wait time to receive remedies can last up to and over one year.
 This prevents survivors from accessing health care for an extended period of time, thus delaying critical treatment.
 To respond to this gap, the Ohio Department of Medicaid created a new state-funded medical assistance category for victims of human trafficking who are not U.S. citizens.
 Under Rule 5160:1-5-08, an individual is eligible for this assistance if the individual has applied for or is in the process of preparing to file for a Tvisa, is an Ohio resident, and has a monthly income at or below 100 percent of the of federal poverty level.
 As of April 2021, 11 human trafficking victims had enrolled in this program.
 Source

 If you think you are a victim of human trafficking ...